quannguyen247/BTMatrix8051_16x16/README.md

 - Do not add UART interrupts while bit-banging WS2812B.
 - Do not modify the WS2812B NOP timing unless measured again.
 - Add new display modes on the PC side in `ProMatrix.py`.
-- The stable MCU role is: receive frame, verify checksum, output WS2812B, ACK.
+- The stable MCU role is: advertise READY while idle, receive one frame, verify checksum, output WS2812B, ACK.

 ## License